aldryn/aldryn-boilerplate-bootstrap3/docs/contribution/index.rst

 - **develop** is used for features and issues (1.x.x)

 Everything that is merged to *develop* will be released within the next proper release (1.x.x).
-Major releases (x.x.x) will have their own branches but are always merged agains *develop*.
+Major releases (x.0.0) will have their own branches but are always merged to *develop* before releasing to master.

 A pull request needs the consent of two developers familiar with this repository to be merged.